thoughtbot/testing-rails/book/types_of_tests/feature_specs/viewing_the_homepage.md

 having created a `Link` the manual way.
 If we were to add a required field to links, we would have to go through all of our tests and add the required field for _all_ of these tests to get them to pass again.
-There are two widely used fixes for this painpoint.
+There are two widely used fixes for this pain point.
 The first one is called fixtures.

 #### Fixtures